hiper2d/simona-ai-computer-operator/README.md

-# simona-ai-computer-operator
+# Simona: AI Computer Operator

-AI voice agent who is capable to see the screen, press buttons, type text, i.e. autonomously operate computer on the user's behalf
+AI voice agent who is capable of seeing the screen, pressing buttons, and typing text, i.e. autonomously operating the computer on the user's behalf.
+It uses open-source local or self-hosted models with no dependencies on external APIs and sharing personal data with third parties.

+More details are coming...